Curated OER

 Tennessee Activity

-For this Tennessee worksheet, students read a selection about the history of Tennessee, then complete a set of 10 true/false questions.
+In this Tennessee activity, students read a selection about the history of Tennessee, then complete a set of 10 true/false questions.

 Curated OER